fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

                 ....
 ```

 But how to get `version1` into `Parse`?
 In this case, there is literally no way to explicitly communicate that parameter to those two implementations of `IParseable<T>`.
-This means your composition framework built on the IWASM `IParseable<T>` may become useless to you, due to nothing but this one small (yet predictable) change in requirements.
+This means your composition framework built on the IWSAM `IParseable<T>` may become useless to you, due to nothing but this one small (yet predictable) change in requirements.
 You will now have to remove all use of `IParseable<T>` and shift to another technnique, or else rely on implicit communication of parameters (global state, thread locals...).
 This is no theoretical exercise - format parsers often change, by necessity over time, and need variations.

 What's gone wrong?
 Well, IWSAMs should never have been used for parsing domain objects - and a compositional framework should never use IWSAMs.
 But `IParseable<'T>` sounded so compelling to implement, didn't it?
 Specifically, **IWSAMs like `IParseable<T>` should only be implemented on types where the parsing implementation is forever "closed" and "incontrovertible"**.
 By this we mean that their implemententations will never depend on external information (beyond culture/date/number formatting, see below), and there will be no variations on how the implementations should act.